uzh-rpg/rpg_monocular_pose_estimator/README.md

 ### Building the Documentation

 The RPG Monocular Pose Estimator makes use of [Doxygen](http://www.doxygen.org/‎) to produce its documentation.
-Please ensure that you have the latest version of Doxygen (version 1.8.5).
-The installation instructions for the lastest version of Doxygen can be found [here](http://www.stack.nl/~dimitri/doxygen/download.html).
+Please ensure that you have the latest version of Doxygen which can be installed with:

+    sudo apt-get install doxygen

 The Doxygen configuration file is located in the *doxygen_documentation* folder within the RPG Monocular Pose Estimator directory.

 Change to the doxygen_documentation directory:

-    roscd monocular_pose_estimator/../doxygen_documentation
+    cd rpg_monocular_pose_estimator/doxygen_documentation

 To produce the documentation, run Doxygen on the configuration file: